Restaurant Safety TipsLast updated on 8/6/2018

 While training and preparation are important for restaurant safety, some tasks are best performed with protective equipment.
 Consider providing these items to your staff to keep them safe in your kitchen.

 A busy kitchen presents many hazards, but you can keep your staff members safe if you take caution while cooking, cleaning, and using equipment.
-When accidents do happen, have a fully stocked first aid kit or call the appropriate emergency number.
+When accidents do happen, have a fully stocked emergency supplies kit with first aid or call the appropriate emergency number.
 Practicing restaurant kitchen safety procedures protects your employees and keeps your establishment efficient and operational.